falaimo99/open-voting/website/index.md

 ## 1. Introduction

 In this project, we examine open data in the public domain for two countries: Italy and Russia.
-Specifically, we focus on the most recent Italian parliamentary election results and the latest Russian presidential election results.
-These elections represent the most significant political campaigns in their respective countries.
+Specifically, we focus on the most recent Italian parliamentary election results and the latest Russian Duma (parliamentary) elections.
+These elections represent significant political campaigns in their respective countries.

+Our objectives are:

+- To analyze the importance and potential issues surrounding open electoral data.
+- To highlight transparency and ethical concerns in data collection, processing, and publication.
+- To compare practices in both nations while addressing shared challenges.

 The objectives of our project involve reflecting on the importance and potential issues surrounding open data in the public domain.
 Through our research, we aim to elucidate the subsequent aspects: